top of page

 Maple Tree Group

 The Maple Tree Group is a group of residents from the Maple Avenue buildings in Takoma Park.
 The group was formed in Spring 2019 for the purposes of bringing together diverse groups, including Ethiopian and other residents, to learn together about community resources and to plan joint activities for their own enrichment and recreation.
-The Maple Tree Group also conducts activities such as parenting support classes, English conversation classes, and nutrition & fitness classes.
+The Maple Tree Group conducts activities such as parenting support classes, English conversation classes, and nutrition & fitness classes.
 Initially, our first planned activity was a community picnic in October 2019 that featured children's games, Ethiopian and other national foods, and national dress.
 There were about 80 people in attendance.
 In October 2023, we held our 3rd Annual Maple Avenue Community Picnic with over 200 people in attendance.

 CONEXO